Memorable Moments from Our History

 Paul Azinger sinks a birdie chip on the 72nd hole in a dramatic win.

-Mark Brooks birdies the third playoff hole, defeating Dave Barr and Joey Sindelar, to gain his first PGA TOUR win.
+Mark Brooks birdies the second playoff hole, defeating Dave Barr and Joey Sindelar, to gain his first PGA TOUR win.
 This was also the last year of Sammy Davis Jr.’s 15-year involvement with the Tournament.

 Paul Azinger’s 7-foot par put on the 72nd hole gains him victory over Wayne Levi and Dan Forsman.
 Azinger was named PGA TOUR Player of the Year in 1987 with three wins.